open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 ### OpenTelemetry BOM

-You have to import the `opentelemetry-bom` BOM before using the OpenTelemetry starter.
-We also recommend that you import now the `opentelemetry-instrumentation-bom-alpha`.
+Import the `opentelemetry-bom` BOM and `opentelemetry-instrumentation-bom-alpha` before using the OpenTelemetry starter.

-We show below how to import the two BOMs with Maven:
+The following example shows how to import both BOMs using Maven:

 ```xml
 <dependencyManagement>